akameco/s2s/readme.md

 See [Getting Started Exmaple](https://github.com/akameco/s2s-plugins/tree/master/examples/getting-started)

 ## Combine plugins

-To compbine some plugins makes s2s more useful.
-Following example is that s2s generates an constant of Action and an Action Creator, a Reducer, a test of Reducer when you wrote the definition of the type of Action.
+With combinations of some plugins, it makes s2s more useful.

+This example is that s2s generates an constant of Action and an Action Creator, a Reducer, a test of Reducer when you wrote the definition of the type of Action.

 ![plugins](https://camo.qiitausercontent.com/2b3fc744eda2c6e569f437d8006c765c78bc9f20/68747470733a2f2f71696974612d696d6167652d73746f72652e73332e616d617a6f6e6177732e636f6d2f302f31353331392f37306239386664642d373338622d646464322d663866352d3932343435353763643734322e676966)